 Electronics

-OCRRA cannot accept electronics at any of our locations, nor do we host collection events.
-However, recent updates to a statewide law create a path for manufacturers to cover costs associated with collecting unwanted electronics from households.
+There's no need to wait for a collection event.
+Recent updates to a statewide law create a path for manufacturers to cover costs associated with collecting unwanted electronics from households.
 Collection sites partnering with the New York State Department of Environmental Conservation offer free-drop off services.

 LOCATION ADDRESS PHONE DETAILS COST